 For the buns:

-- 6g dry active yeast (I use Allinson's Easy Bake Yeast or Doves Farm Quick Yeast)
+- 6g dry active yeast (check gluten free - I use Allinson's of Doves Farm)

 - 130ml warm milk